Report on Government Services 2020

-This section focuses on specialist homelessness services funded by government under the Council of Australian Governments (COAG) National Affordable Housing Agreement (NAHA) and National Partnership Agreement on Homelessness (NPAH).
-A new National Housing and Homelessness Agreement came into effect from 1 July 2018.
+This section focuses on specialist homelessness services funded by government under the Council of Australian Governments (COAG) National Housing and Homelessness Agreement (NHHA).
+The NHHA came into effect from 1 July 2018, replacing the National Affordable Housing Agreement (NAHA) and the associated National Partnership Agreement on Homelessness (NPAH).
 Other non-specialist homelessness services are not included in this Report.

 - Indicator Framework